-Today’s post will add to this conundrum, seeing that it’s exclusively about books that, to the best of my knowledge, haven’t yet been translated into English but should have.
+Today’s post will add to this conundrum, seeing that it’s exclusively about books that, to the best of my knowledge, haven’t yet been translated into English but that should have been.
 Some of these are available in other languages besides Portuguese, such as Spanish and French, though.

 Livro by José Luís Peixoto

-Set in part in the ‘60s, Livro delves into the Portuguese emigration to France through the story of a specific family.
-José Luís Peixoto uses more than words to tell this story, which emphasises how difficult it can be to achieve a better life.
+Set in part in the 1960s, Livro delves into the Portuguese emigration to France through the story of a specific family.
+José Luís Peixoto used more than words to tell this story, which emphasises how difficult it can be to achieve a better life.
 A circle drawn around particular words helps to convey an important plot point.
-‘Livro’ means ‘book’ in Portuguese, and it is not only the title of this novel but also the name of a crucial character.
+‘Livro’ means ‘book’ in Portuguese, and it is not only the title of this novel, but also the name of a crucial character.

 O Meu Irmão by Afonso Reis Cabral

 The debut novel of Afonso Reis Cabral tells the story of two brothers, whose relationship is put to the test after the death of their parents.
-Although one of the brothers has Down syndrome, it isn’t excessively sentimental.
-I was particularly surprised by the unexpected events presented in the last third of the book.
+Although one of the brothers has Down syndrome, the book isn’t excessively sentimental.
+I was particularly surprised at the unexpected events presented in the last third of the book.

 Vinte e Zinco by Mia Couto

 This novella by the Mozambican author Mia Couto takes place during the last days before the Carnation Revolution in 1974.
 The main character is the cruel and feared Lourenço, an inspector of the Political Police in the then Portuguese colony of Mozambique.
 His aunt adopts a different approach to life, though.
-She mingles with the natives and is not afraid of expressing quite radical opinions for that time.
+She mingles with black people and is not afraid of expressing radical opinions for that time.

 Do any of these books sound interesting to you?
 Tell me in the comments!